Spider bite: Necrosis

 In almost all cases, recluse bites are self-limited and typically heal without any medical intervention.
-Recommendations to limit the extent of damage include elevation and immobilization of the affected limb, application of ice.
+Recommendations to limit the extent of damage include elevation and immobilization of the affected limb, and application of ice.
 Both local wound care and tetanus prophylaxis, are simple standards.
 There is no established treatment for more extensive necrosis.
 Many therapies have been used including hyperbaric oxygen, dapsone, antihistamines (e.g., cyproheptadine), antibiotics, dextran, glucocorticoids, vasodilators, heparin, nitroglycerin, electric shock, curettage, surgical excision, and antivenom.
 None of these treatments conclusively show benefit.
 Studies have shown surgical intervention is ineffective and may worsen outcome.
 Excision may delay wound healing, cause abscesses, and lead to objectionable scarring.

 Dapsone, an antibiotic, is commonly used in the United States and Brazil for the treatment of necrosis.
 There have been conflicting reports with some supporting its efficacy and others have suggested it should no longer be used routinely, if at all.